mvines/sys/README.md

   * Fetch market info, SOL balance and sell order status
   * Deposit from a vote, stake or system account
   * Initiate and cancel basic limit orders
-* Tulip USDC, SOL and mSOL lending integration
+* Tulip USDC, SOL, mSOL and stSOL lending integration
-* Jupiter Aggregator token swaps
+* Jupiter Aggregator token swaps between supported tokens
 * Automatic epoch reward tracking for vote and stake accounts
 * Validator identity rewards are also automatically tracked at the epoch level, but not directly attributed to each individual block that rewards are credited
 * Lot management for all tracked accounts, with income and long/short capital gain/loss tracking suitable for tax prep purposes